ManojRTech/Sudoku-Solver/README.md

 If a conflict occurs, backtrack and try the next possible number.
 Repeat until the grid is completely filled.

-Code Structure
+Code Structure:
 sudoku_solver.cpp → Implements the backtracking algorithm.
 input.txt (optional) → Contains test Sudoku puzzles.
 README.md → Documentation for the project.

-How to Run
+How to Run:
 Compilation
 Use a C++ compiler (e.g., g++) to compile the code: g++ sudoku_solver.cpp -o sudoku_solver